Quentin2510382000/datastream_project/README.md

 The notebook for the online regression and classification is : Online_regression_River.ipynb

-The files for the application of Kafka are :
+The files for the application of Kafka are : financial_dashboard, sentiment_analysis.py, ingest-tweets-stocks.py, consumer-stock-graph.py, consumer-stock-clean-polarity.py

 The results are presented in the notebooks and also in the slides of the presentation.